paula-cristina-vaz/gitbook/how-to/token-exchange.md

 2. The client application obtains an access token.
 3. The client application makes a request to Resource A.
 4. Resource A obtains an access token.
-5. Resource A requests Farfetch STS to issue a new token with the permissions that allow Resource A to act on behalf of the Customer.
+5. Resource A requests  STS to issue a new token with the permissions that allow Resource A to act on behalf of the Customer.
 6. With the new access token, Resource A makes requests to Resource B on behalf of the Customer.

 The Token Exchange flow involves the following participants: